 To find the complete list, register to search our database.

-Aston Excellence Scholarship: £500 to those who achieve AAB or above in their A-levels
+Aston Achievement Scholarship: £500 to those who achieve BBB or above in their A-levels

-The Lord Mayor of London Scholarship for Academic Excellence at City University: Awards are given of up to £3,000 a year for ABB at A-level for the lower awards and A*AA at A-level for the higher awards.
+The Lord Mayor of London Scholarship for Academic Excellence at City University: Awards are given of £4,265 in your first year for achieving grades above the condition of your offer.

-Bangor Excellence Scholarships: a one off payment in the first year of up to £3,000 for students starting at Bangor with the highest academic achievement in relevant subjects.
+Bangor Merit Scholarships: a one off payment in the first year of up to £3,000 for students who excel in the University entrance exam.

-Excellence Scholarship at Lancaster University: up to £3,000 offered to students with the highest academic profiles.
-This forms part of the unconditional offer programme.
+Lancaster University Scholarship: up to £2,000 offered to students with the highest academic profiles.

-Bright Spark Scholarship at UEA: £1,000 a year for AAB at A level, or equivalent plus excellent results in one of the research projects.
+Bright Spark Scholarship at UEA: £1,000 a year for BBB at A level plus A in the EPQ or equivalent plus excellent results in one of the research projects.

-High Achiever Scholarship at the University of Buckingham: £2,000 per year on a 2 year degree for students who achieve AAB in their A-levels.
+High Achiever Scholarship at the University of Buckingham: £2,000 for students who achieve AAB in their A-levels.

 Masters Taught Excellence Scholarship at Bolton University: £1,500 open to any student who has achieved a First in their undergraduate degree